-TheRide should build strategic alliances with local authorities with planning responsibilities.
+1. TheRide should build strategic alliances with local authorities with planning responsibilities.
 Initially the focus should concentrate on areas projected to have population and employment increases.
 The strategic alliances should be designed to support working relationships with planning staff and consultants serving these local units to coordinate and progress changes in development ordinances and local Master Plan policy.
+These relationships
-These relationships should involve regular discussions on pending re-zonings, site plans and transportation plans.

-- 2. TheRide should aim to comment during each local community's 5 year Master Plan update and present transit oriented land use policy suggestions.
+- should involve regular discussions on pending re-zonings, site plans and transportation plans. - 2.
+TheRide should aim to comment during each local community's 5 year Master Plan update and present transit oriented land use policy suggestions.
 In accordance with the new State notification requirements, TheRide may formally notify each jurisdiction in the County of its interest in coordinating local Master Plan updates with TheRide system plans.
 Accordingly TheRide should determine each jurisdiction's review timeline and arrange to attend Planning Commission and Board meetings during the local Master Plan public notification process. - 3.
-TheRide should build on current inter-jurisdictional collaborations centered on the communities of Chelsea, Dexter, Saline, Manchester and Milan to communicate regional transit objectives and propose special transit projects.
+TheRide should build on current interjurisdictional collaborations centered on the communities of Chelsea, Dexter, Saline, Manchester and Milan to communicate regional transit objectives and propose special transit projects.
 These are initiatives that can best be supported by multi-jurisdictional agreements in which transit oriented land use tools can be employed.
-Wherever possible TheRide should advocate regional cooperation and communication. - 4.
-TheRide should be aware of local governments' proposals for special grant programs, tax benefit districts, overlay zoning districts and other publicly supported incentives which require the preparation of urban design plans.
+Wherever possible TheRide should advocate regional cooperation and communication.

+- 4. TheRide should be aware of local governments' proposals for special grant programs, tax benefit districts, overlay zoning districts and other publicly supported incentives which require the preparation of urban design plans.
 These plans will contain land use standards in which transit objectives may be advocated. - 5.
-TheRide should link transit service expansion decisions with land use policy changes along new or expanded transit routes, modeling the development objectives envisioned for the Re-Imagining Washtenaw Avenue project and code changes advocated by Smart Growth and Sustainable Community organizations.
+TheRide should link transit service expansion decisions with land use policy changes along new or expanded transit routes, modeling the development objectives envisioned for the Relmagining Washtenaw Avenue project and code changes advocated by Smart Growth and Sustainable Community organizations. - 6.
+TheRide should further strengthen their relationships with land developers in order to ensure that it is understood to be an approachable organization and to encourage developers work with TheRide to serve future developments or redevelopments.